lgrealish/pands-problem-sheet/README.md

 The next step was to define the collatz() function that I wanted to run.
 Again this is done with a *while* loop which runs until we achieve a value of 1.
 This *while* loop contains conditional statements *if* and *else* that signify what action should happen depending on whether the number is odd or even.

 All of the results at each iteration are appended to a list.
+By adding the * and sep = "" to line 37 of the code this removes the [] and comma seperators from the return [Stackoverflow](https://stackoverflow.com/questions/15748095/removing-all-commas-from-list-in-python).

 ### ***Weekday***